ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 SharePoint | Enabled | New and Existing guests must sign in or provide a verification code when accessing SharePoint data.
 External Sway sharing | Disabled | External collaboration will be conducted in teams.
 User owned apps and services | Disabled | Applications will be delivered via the Business Store, there is no need to have the Official Store enabled.
-Whiteboard | Disabled | Microsoft Whiteboard is not hosted in Australia.

 ### Role based access control